Lenovo ThinkPad T470 (14")

 Graphics capabilities have improved markedly as expected.
 Titles of note include Prey (2017), Sea of Thieves (not max settings), Halo: Reach, Stellaris, Phasmophobia, Snakeybus, Minecraft at native resolution.

 Cyberpunk 2077 performance (Steam, launch day, updated Nvidia drivers) was middling to poor.
 GPU might've held up on (tuned) minimum settings with a better machine (and subsequent patches probably) but the CPU will bottleneck easily.
-This can really show in modded Minecraft and more intensive games I'm sure.
+This can really show in modded Minecraft, when a lot of units are in play in Starcraft II and more intensive games I'm sure.

 I'm staying put for some time but if I were to upgrade this, a quad-core CPU (but still relatively low TDP, so T480?
 Will need to look at benchmarks.) is purported to be next since portability will persist as paramount post-pandemic.